 7-Day Family Itinerary for Niue

 A family getaway to Niue is like no other in the South Pacific!
 Spend a week exploring the west coast of the raised coral atoll, where the most family-friendly walks, swimming and snorkelling spots are, as well as enjoy unique activities, from nature tours to whale-watching excursions.
-This Niue family itinerary for 7 days is curated for the family that wants to explore, see and do.
-For a more relaxed itinerary, see What to Do for 7 Days in Niue on a Family Vacation.
+This Niue family itinerary for seven days is curated for the family that wants to explore, see and do.
+For a more relaxed itinerary, see the 1-week family itinerary for Niue at the end of this article.

 How to Get Around Niue in 7 Days

-Niue is a single island with 123km (76 miles) of paved roads with little-to-no public transport.
-For this reason, and for the reason that the attractions are scattered throughout the island, we recommend hiring a car to make the most out of your family getaway to Niue.
+Niue is one island with 123 km (76 mi) of paved roads and no public transport… For this reason, and the reason that attractions are spread out across the island, we strongly recommend hiring a car to make the most out of your family getaway to Niue.

 Day 1 – Land in Niue and Check-in

 Travel time: 5-10 minutes drive.

 Fakaalofa Lahi Atu!
 Welcome to Niue!
 On arrival at Hanan International Airport, you will go through the airport customs and quarantine processes as explained in Everything You Need to Know About Arriving in Niue, before picking up your rental car.

 Visit the kiosk for your chosen vehicle rental company.
 Alternatively, if you have organised airport transfers with your accommodation, a representative will be waiting with a sign stating either their accommodation or your family name.
 Then you’ll enjoy a short drive to wherever your accommodation may be.

 As Niue is so small, we recommend staying in the same accommodation for the entire week.